MeeraYasmin/Clinical-Summary/README.md

 # Steps involved
-	1)Generate synthetic discharge summary or progress note.<br>
+	1)Generate synthetic discharge summary or progress note.
-	2)Use langchain and prompt engineering to extract clinical data from this generated 		synthetic discharge summary / progress note.<br>
+	2)Use langchain and prompt engineering to extract clinical data from this generated synthetic discharge summary / progress note.
 	3)Convert this extracted clinical data in FHIR format and the FHIR Resources to be used are a.Patient
 		b.Observation